Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Universal Finite-State Computation

-\mypar{Counting cuts.} We will now define a generalized notion of counting level.
-Recall from \cref{s:2} that a counting level is a level of the history tree where all nodes have a unique child.
-A counting level's outgoing red edges describe all interactions that occur in the corresponding round, and this information can be used to compute the Input Frequency function.
+\mypar{Counting intervals.} We now define an important structure that serves the same role as the counting levels of traditional history trees, but extends to generalized vistas and collective trees of disconnected networks.
+Recall from \cref{s:2} that a counting level is a level of a history tree where all nodes have a unique child.
+A counting level's outgoing red edges describe all interactions that occur in the corresponding round, and determine several exposed pairs in that level.
+If the network is connected at every round, this information can be used to compute the Input Frequency function via \cref{eq:1}.

-We define a \emph{cut} in a collective tree $\mathcal H_t$ as a set of nodes $C$ such that, for every leaf $f$ in $\mathcal H_t$, the unique black path from the root of $\mathcal H_t$ to $f$ contains exactly one node of $C$.
+Let $\mathcal H$ be a collective tree (or a generalized vista).
+A \emph{branch} in $\mathcal H$ is any path (using black edges only) from the root to a leaf.
+We define a \emph{cut} in $\mathcal H$ as a set of nodes $C$ such that any branch in $\mathcal H$ contains exactly one node of $C$.

-Let $G$ be the undirected graph on the nodes of $\mathcal H_t$ whose edges are the exposed pairs.
-A cut $C$ in $\mathcal H_t$ is said to be a \emph{counting cut} if $C$ induces a connected subgraph of $G$. \cref{fig:cut}~(left) shows two counting cuts consisting of the nodes labeled $A$ and $B$, respectively.
-Clearly, in the history tree of a connected network, the notions of counting level and counting cut coincide.